How to Grow Weed in a Closet: A Beginner’s Indoor Guide

 What’s the best lighting for a closet grow?

 LED panels deliver full‑spectrum light in a low‑heat package, making them ideal for tight spaces.
-Choose units between 100–300 W depending on plant count, and look for adjustable spectrum options.
-LEDs save energy, run cooler than HPS or CFL bulbs, and let you dial in blue light for veg and red light for bloom without swapping fixtures.
+Choose units between 100–300 W depending on plant count.
+LEDs save energy and run cooler than HPS or CFL bulbs.

 How long until harvest in a closet setup?